jhuckaby/simplebot/README.md

 	IMAGE search-query
 	IMAGE nickname
 This uses the Google Image Search API to search for an image given a text string, and returns a direct URL to the first result.
 If a username is specified, the last thing the user said is used as the query.
 The result is emitted to the current channel.
 If you repeat the same query multiple times, it will cycle through the first 4 results.
+Note that Google SafeSearch is used by default.
+If you want an unsafe image search, use this syntax: '!image unsafe YOUR_QUERY'.

+### NEWS

+	NEWS topic
+Lookup news for a particlar topic, using the free Google News API.
+The article source, title, link, and summary are emitted to the channel.

+### REDDIT

+	REDDIT subreddit
+R subreddit
+Pick a random image from the front page of the specified subreddit, and output the image URL.
+Examples:

+	!reddit earthporn
+	!r aww

+### ROTTEN

+	ROTTEN movie
+	MOVIE movie
+	PLOT movie
+	CAST movie
+Use these commands to lookup movie ratings, synopsis and cast using the RottenTomatoes.com API.
+Please note that this API requires a free API key.
+Sign up at http://developer.rottentomatoes.com/ and then configure your API key with this command:

+	!config set WebSearch/RottenAPIKey YOUR_API_KEY_HERE

 ### SPELL